alexec/www.alexecollins.com/source/2014-11-06-java-annotation-processor-tutorial.md

 Conclusion
 ---
-Annotation processors have some interesting niche uses, such as documentation or source code generation, and source code validation.
+This is just one use of an annotation processors.
+They have a number of other uses, such as documentation or source code generation, and source code validation.